ingdir/goeuro/README.md

 The CSS code for the project is implemented according to the [BEM methodology](http://getbem.com).

+## Ideas on Further Iterations

+This is an example app, lean and simple, but if it had to grow further, I'd focus on these areas first:

+  * Improve folder structure, providing a separate folder for each component's assets;
+  * Use Github API authentication (optionally) to avoid rate limiting;
+  * Add snapshot tests to cover more edge cases;
+  * Introduce state management solutions (Redux etc.);
+  * Use a CSS preprocessor like LESS or SASS.

 ## Available Actions

 In the project directory, run: